Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Features of New Physics events

-We mainly focus on the observables listed below. \begin{itemize} \item ($X^{\rm aid}_{\max}$) (Fig. \ref{LongiDistXmax}): The maximum of the interaction depth, $X^{\rm aid}_{\max}$, is highly sensitive to the types of the relevant interactions. $X^{\rm aid}_{\max}$ is observable at 24 fluorescence detector (FD) telescopes in the Auger observatories by measuring fluorescence light emitted from excited atmospheric (nitrogen) molecules in the range of $300-430$ nm \cite{Abraham:2009pm}.
+\item $\Delta X (\equiv X_{\max} - X_0$) (Fig.~\ref{LongiDistDeltaX}): $\Delta X$ is the difference between the interaction depth position of the maximum charged particle multiplicity, $X_{\max}$, and the first interaction depth.
+In this work, we focus on $\Delta X$ because it is highly sensitive to the types of the relevant interactions. $\Delta X$ is observable at 24 fluorescence detector (FD) telescopes in the Auger observatories{, for $\theta_{\rm zenith} \lsim 60^\circ$, by measuring fluorescence light emitted from excited atmospheric (nitrogen) molecules in the range of $300-430$ nm \cite{Abraham:2009pm}.
+In addition, Auger can be sensitive to $X_{\rm max}$ measurement for highly-inclined air-showers ($\theta_{\rm zenith} = 60^\circ - 84^\circ$) by utilizing radio array facility \cite{Aab:2018ytv}.
+Measuring $X_{\max}$ and $\Delta X$ for inclined showers ($\theta_{\rm zenith} \gsim 50^\circ$) will be crucial to distinguish sphaleron/black hole signal showers from CC/NC background showers.
+Nevertheless, detecting the precise value of $\Delta X$ is also important in future searches.
+GRAND and POEMMA experiments are expected to be sensitive for $X_{\max}$ and $\Delta X$ with the resolution at the level of $\sim 20-40$ g/cm$^2$ \cite{Alvarez-Muniz:2018bhp, Olinto:2020oky}, which is beneficial for giving future limits on sphaleron/black hole showers.}